Basic styling

 A bit about length units

+Before we continue with rules, we should talk about length.
 There are several absolute length units in Typst:

 #set rect(height: 1em)